dingusdev/dingusppc/zdocs/users/manual.md

 ### ATI Mach Support

 The GUI engine is currently not fully implemented.
 As such, UI elements might not be rendered when trying to use this video card.
-To circumenvent this, you may wish to move the ATI Accelerator extension to the Extensions (Disabled) folder.
+To circumvent this, you may wish to move the ATI Accelerator extension to the Extensions (Disabled) folder.

 ### Currently Unimplemented Features